nus-cs2113-AY2425S1/ip/docs/README.md

 Example: `find travel`

 Formatting rules :
-1) "find" is not Caps-Sensitive.
+1) "find" is not Caps-Sensitive.<br>
-2) Keyword should only be 1 word.
+2) Keyword should only be 1 word.<br>
-4) Multi-word queries are not accepted and would result 0 matching cases.
+4) Multi-word queries are not accepted and would result 0 matching cases.<br>

 General format : `find [single word]`